Psychology | College of Liberal Arts

 The CRC provides training to approximately 150 undergraduate students per year.
 Their close work with both graduate students and faculty on specific research projects prepares them to pursue advanced degrees and professional careers working with children.

 The Children's Research Center (CRC) consists of individual research labs seeking undergraduate research assistants (RAs) on a continuous basis.
 Most RA positions are filled prior to the start of the upcoming semester.
 Student research assistants gain hands-on experience working with families and children, along with learning data analysis skills, on a variety of research studies in professional lab settings.
-For more information, see the list of CRC labs with active research studies and the instructions for applying for an RA position.
+For more information, see the list of CRC labs with active research studies, the general instructions for applying for an RA position (varies by lab), and general resources and more job/volunteer listings for those seeking research positions.

 For students interested in a community outreach & recruitment internship, please view more information here.
 Although you may gain relevant skills and relationships for the research process, this internship is not a research based opportunity.
 Rather, aimed at recruiting and promoting the CRC to Austin families.
 Therefore, it is recommended for Psychology students and those looking for relevant outreach and community engagement career experience.